 A performance review should always be a constructive exercise.
 The goal is to achieve better performance for the company, not worse.
 And that means helping the employee to willingly address performance issues.
 So instead of focusing on the negative issues, identify how the business can help correct or support improvement.

 Allocating a mentor can help the employee feel supported, with someone to answer questions and offer advice on a daily basis.
 But if you do choose a mentor, it must be someone the employee respects.
 If he or she dislikes the mentor or feels pressured by them, it will feel more like a punishment than help.

 In appropriate cases, further training or a refresher course may help.
 The cost of supporting an existing employee with a short training program can be far less than the expense of hiring and training a new employee.

 Above all, it is the manager’s role not only to identify performance issues but also to work with the employee to find solutions.
 This can help turn a negative review into a positive, supportive one.
 The employee may still feel cowed, but at least they’ll also feel valued and supported.
 And that can lead to greater motivation.

 Can’t you take a hint?

-I have come across negative performance reviews being used in the hope that the employee would get the message and start looking for another job.
-It can save on a lot of paperwork and the long, complex disciplinary process of warnings if the bad employee decides to leave of their own accord.
-However, this tactic can fail far more easily than it can succeed, possibly making matters worse in the process.
+Negative performance reviews being used in the hope that the employee would get the message and start looking for another job are futile.
+While it can save on a lot of paperwork and the long, complex disciplinary process of warnings if the bad employee decides to leave of their own accord, this tactic can fail far more easily than it can succeed, possibly making matters worse in the process.
 Employees rarely resign to make life easier for their managers.

 If the employee’s performance is genuinely poor enough to warrant efforts to want them out of the business, then it becomes even more important that every performance review is well documented and based on clear, undisputed numbers and evidence.
 Wrongful dismissal claims and complaints of personal vendettas can damage business productivity just as much, if not more, than absenteeism and poor performance.